U.S. retail market data for the plant-based industry

 Ready-to-drink beverages

-As several ready-to-drink beverage product types grow, consumers are seeking out plant-based as a key attribute in the category.
-Plant-based replacements for ingredients like milk or creamer used in oat milk lattes, nitro coffee brews, and teas are examples of the plant-based trend intersecting with consumer interest in ready-to-drink beverages.
+As several ready-to-drink beverage product types grow, consumers are seeking out plant-based products in the category.
+Plant-based replacements for ingredients like milk or creamer used in ready-to-drink lattes, nitro coffee brews, and teas are examples of the plant-based trend intersecting with an uptick in consumer interest in ready-to-drink beverages.
+The category experienced modest dollar and unit sales declines in 2023 following a year of impressive growth in 2022.

 Eggs